GustavoCaso/n2o/README.md

 ```
 $ n2o
 Usage of n2o:
   -download-images
     	download external images to the Obsidian vault
+  -dry-run
+    	do not write the pages in the Obsidian vault.
+Output to stdout what pages would be created in the Obsidian vault
   -notion-db-ID string
     	Notion database to migrate
   -notion-page-ID string
     	Notion page to migrate
   -notion-token string
     	Notion token
   -page-name string
     	Notion page properties to extract the Obsidian page title.
     	Support selecting different page attributes and formatting.
 To select multiple properties, use a comma-separated list.
     	The attributes that support custom formatting are Notion date attributes.
     	Example of how to use a Notion date property with custom format as the title for the Obsidian page:
     	-name=date:%Y/%B/%d-%A

- (default "Name")
+    	By default if you do not configure any we get the Title property

   -page-properties string
     	Notion page properties to convert to Obsidian frontmater.
     	You can select multiple properties using a comma-separated list.

   -vault-folder string
     	folder to store pages inside the Obsidian Vault
   -vault-path string
     	Obsidian vault location
 ```

 ## How do you get your Notion token?